 Nonpartisan Election Guide

-New resource alert!
-The Minnesota Council of Nonprofits is very happy to share brand new resources to support your voter engagement activities in the November 2022 election.
+The Minnesota Council of Nonprofits is very happy to share brand new resources to support your voter engagement activities in the upcoming election.
 All of these resources are available in four languages: English, Hmong, Somali, and Spanish.

 Nonpartisan Nonprofit Election Guide with information to empower your voter engagement efforts, including: